emqx/cloud-docs/en_US/shadow_service/feature.md

 ### Usage Statistics
 The statistics are real-time usage for coordinate point times.
 In 1 hour chart, it will show the system invocations which is invoked in every 5 minutes for connection check.
-The system invacations will not be counted in billed invocations.
+The system invocations will not be counted in billed invocations.

 ![chart](./_assets/device_shadow_12.png)